Hair Growth Supplements vs Medication

 Common Hair Growth Supplements

-The list of hair growth supplements is about as long as Rapunzel’s braid and, like her tresses, it keeps growing.
+The list of off-the-shelf hair growth supplements is about as long as Rapunzel’s braid and, like her tresses, it keeps growing.
+But most are made up of the same combination of vitamin and minerals in roughly the same doses.

-But most are made up of the same vitamin and mineral supplements.
-Let’s take a look at some of the most common supplements below and see how they really shape up in the medical research and trials.
+Let’s break down the most common supplement ingredients and see how they really shape up in the medical research and trials.

 B Vitamins